Alluxio/alluxio/docs/en/Running-Hadoop-MapReduce-on-Alluxio.md

 set up Alluxio and Hadoop in accordance to these guides [Local Mode](Running-Alluxio-Locally.html) or [Cluster Mode](Running-Alluxio-on-a-Cluster.html)

-## Configuring Hadoop

-You need to add the following three properties to `core-site.xml` file in your Hadoop installation `conf` directory:

-{% include Running-Hadoop-MapReduce-on-Alluxio/config-core-site.md %}

-This will allow your MapReduce jobs to use Alluxio for their input and output files.
-If you are using HDFS as the under storage system for Alluxio, it may be necessary to add these properties to the `hdfs-site.xml` file as well.

 # Compiling the Alluxio Client

 In order to use Alluxio with your version of Hadoop, you will have to re-compile the Alluxio client